 Nails, depending on so many factors usually grows to the length of 3mm a month so if you found out that your nails are growing more than ever, trimming them down once in a week or two isn't a bad idea.
 So to answer this question, only trim your nails when you feel like they've grown too long.

-Can I Sharpen My Nail Clipper When They Are Dull?
+Can I Sharpen My Nail Clippers When They Are Dull?

-What Makes A Good Nail Clippers For Weak Hands?
+What Makes Good Nail Clippers For Weak Hands?

 Clipping nails is one of the issues faced by people with shaky hands so a clipper designed with good grips for their weak hands to avoid their hands from slipping away is sure a good sign of a good clipper.
 Also, since the majority find it extremely difficult to bend, going after clippers with long handles like the ones we reviewed above is also a good sign that you're buying a clipper that you can actually use.